radicazz/animus/external/README.md

-# 🔧 Dependencies
+# Dependencies

-> All dependencies are included as Git submodules and are built automatically for your platform.
+> All dependencies are included as Git submodules.
+They will automatically be built for the target platform.

 - **[SDL3](https://github.com/libsdl-org/SDL)** - Window management, rendering, and input.
 - **[SDL3_image](https://github.com/libsdl-org/SDL_image)** - Image loading.
 (PNG, JPG, etc...)